JanMiksovsky/emojese/ReadMe.md

 ## Definitions

 Emojese fixes some standard meanings to a list of ~700 common English words.
-Some words are drawn from the [Swadesh list](https://en.wikipedia.org/wiki/Swadesh_list), although that's intended for comparative linguistics.
-Another, somewhat more relevant source was the [National University of Singapore SMS Corpus](https://scholarbank.nus.edu.sg/handle/10635/137343).
+These were drawn from various sources, including the [Swadesh list](https://en.wikipedia.org/wiki/Swadesh_list), the Fluent Forever [625 Base Vocabulary Word List](https://fluent-forever.com/wp-content/uploads/2014/05/625-List-Alphabetical.pdf), and the [National University of Singapore SMS Corpus](https://scholarbank.nus.edu.sg/handle/10635/137343).

 The Emojese definitions can be found in the tab-delimited [emojese.txt](./data/emojese.txt) file.